RaoulGrn/hotel-reservation-app/README.md

 clone this repo, open terminal in the root directory of the cloned project =>

 Compile the Java files
-> javac -d bin src/grnraoul/hotelreservationapp/*.java
+> javac -d bin src/hotelreservationapp/*.java

 Run the main class
-> java -cp bin grnraoul.hotelreservationapp.Main
+> java -cp bin hotelreservationapp.Main

 - > Alternatively, you can JUST PRESS BUILD AND RUN FROM IntelliJ IDEA or use a similar function from other IDE.
   >